georgiatai/Text-Analyzing-Tool/README.md

 This CS49 final project explores the usage of NLP libraries and streamlit.
-The app includes the following features:\n
+The app includes the following features:
 1. Word Cloud
 2. Text Summarization
 3. N-gram Analysis (visualized by Word Cloud)